MDIKXZ/Chemistry-Challenge/README.md

 ```
 🔹 Option 3: Edit Directly on GitHub

-Click the ✏️ (Edit) icon on any file.
+Open any file and click ✏️ (Edit).

 Commit your changes — they’ll sync automatically with Lovable.

 🔹 Option 4: Use GitHub Codespaces

-Open Code → Codespaces → New Codespace
+Go to Code → Codespaces → New Codespace

-Edit the project online instantly, then push changes when ready.
+Edit and preview the project directly online, then push changes when finished.

-👨‍💻 Author
+👨‍💻 Developer

 Haitham Muneer Al-Jabri
-Solo developer, designer, and creative technologist passionate about combining interactivity, education, and design.
+A developer and designer passionate about combining interactivity, education, and modern web design.

-Every animation, function, and interface in this project was handcrafted line by line.
-Proof that persistence and creativity can turn code into art.
+Believes that tools like Lovable empower creativity — but true innovation comes from human thought, structure, and artistic vision.

+This project was entirely imagined, structured, and refined by hand,
+using smart tools as assistants, not replacements — turning code into a creative expression.

+🧭 License

+This project is created for educational and portfolio purposes only.
+© 2025 Haitham Muneer Al-Jabri — All Rights Reserved.

+-

 # 🧪 تحدي الكيمياء: المواجهة التفاعلية